Inorganic imide: Structure

+Imides in coordination chemistry

+In coordination chemistry transition metal imido complexes feature the NR2- ligand.
+They are similar to oxo ligands in some respects.
+In some the M-N-C angle is 180º but often the angle is decidedly bent.
+The parent imide (NH2-) is an intermediate in nitrogen fixation by synthetic catalysts.

 Formation

 Heating lithium amide with lithium hydride yields lithium imide and hydrogen gas.
 This reaction takes place as released ammonia reacts with lithium hydride.

 Heating magnesium amide to about 400 °C yields magnesium imide with the loss of ammonia.
 Magnesium imide itself decomposes if heated between 455 and 490 °C.

 Beryllium imide forms from beryllium amide when heated to 230 °C in a vacuum.

 When strontium metal is heated with ammonia at 750 °C, the dark yellow strontium imide forms.

 When barium vapour is heated with ammonia in an electrical discharge, the gaseous, molecular BaNH is formed.
 Molecules ScNH, YNH, and LaNH are also known.